Minutes from Schoharie County Conservation Association

 Stay tuned for additional information on this issue in Friday`s Grassroots Alert.

 This bill is essentially dead thanks to all the letters and Legislators in opposition.
-BUT– it may be revived, as the budget will be delayed again this year.
-So, keep working on the letters until it’s over.
-We don’t want anyone sneaking anything past us.
+BUT it may be revived, as the budget will be delayed again this year.
+So, keep working on the letters until its over.
+We dont want anyone sneaking anything past us.
 This is a possibility within the realm of politics.

 New York State Conservation Council: Become a member and support the council.
 If you want to be informed of the conservation issues in the state or want to get involved in these issues then become a member.
 Visit our website at: www.nyscc.com to join.
 The cost is $25 for Guardian, $60 for Defender and $250 for Life Membership.
 This includes a monthly newsletter called the Grass Roots News with your membership.
 Any Clubs that are interested in getting permits to hunt watershed lands should contact Jennifer A. Cairo, NYCDEP at (845-340-7517) or e-mail jcairo@dep.nyc.gov